wf9a5m75/redis-android/README.md

-# redis-android (server)
+# Redis on Android (server)

-This redis-android runs a redis server on Android.
+This library allows you to run a Redis DB on Android devices.
-You can store data, get it, pubsub, ... etc, you can manipulate as regular Redis DB.
+You can store data, get it, pubsub, ... etc, you can manipulate the DB like normal Redis.

 This repository is forked from [rikiji/redis-android](https://github.com/rikiji/redis-android), because the original author [Riccardo](http://rikiji.it/2012/08/21/Redis-Android-NDK-port.html) does not work on this anymore.
 But thank you for your hard work, @rikiji